-- has a total of tax losses and net capital losses carried forward to the 2005-06 income year greater than \$100,000 - is a life insurance entity and has either complying superannuation class tax losses or a virtual PST net capital loss carried forward to the 2005-06 income year - is a listed widely held trust that is required to satisfy the same business test in Subdivision 269-F in Schedule 2F to the ITAA 1936 - as required by section 266-125 in Schedule 2F - to be able to claim a deduction for a tax loss in the 2004-05 income year or to apply a tax loss in a later income year - claims a deduction for foreign source losses - has current year foreign source losses - has foreign source losses carried forward to later income years - claims a deduction for prior year controlled foreign company (CFC) losses - has current year CFC losses, or - has CFC losses carried forward to later income years.
+- has a total of tax losses and net capital losses carried forward to the 2007-08 income year greater than \$100,000 - is a life insurance entity and has either complying superannuation class tax losses or a virtual pooled superannuation trust (PST) net capital loss carried forward to the 2007-08 income year - is a listed widely held trust that is required to satisfy the same business test in Subdivision 269-F in Schedule 2F to the Income Tax Assessment Act 1936 (ITAA 1936) as required by section 266-125 in Schedule 2F to be able to claim a deduction for a tax loss in the 2006-07 income year or to apply a tax loss in a later income year - claims a deduction for foreign source losses - has current year foreign source losses - has foreign source losses carried forward to later income years - claims a deduction for prior year controlled foreign company (CFC) losses - has current year CFC losses, or - has CFC losses carried forward to later income years.

 If you complete a losses schedule, transfer the totals of the amounts at part A of the losses schedule to the corresponding U and V at item 24 Losses information on the trust tax return.
-However, if you do not need to complete a losses schedule, but the trust has tax losses or net capital losses available to be carried forward to later income years, complete the information required at U and M at item 24 of the trust tax return as appropriate.
-For more information, see the Losses schedule instructions 2005 (NAT 4088-6.2005).
+However, if you do not need to complete a losses schedule but the trust has tax losses or net capital losses available to be carried forward to later income years, complete the information required at U and V at item 24 of the trust tax return as appropriate.
+For more information, see the Losses schedule instructions 2007 (NAT 4088-6.2007).

 If you need to complete a losses schedule under the above criteria, you may also need to complete a CGT schedule.
-For more information, see the Guide to capital gains tax.
+For more information, see the Guide to capital gains tax 2007.